Easy Zucchini Bread Recipe

 - You do not need to peel the zucchini.
 Grate it with a box grater or food processor fitted with the grating attachment.

-- I think the best side of the box grater to use for grated zucchini for this bread is the larger grate side.
+- I think the best side of the box grater to use for grated zucchini in this bread is the larger grate.
 This will provide the best texture for the bread.
-The smaller side, in my experience, is too small to make an impact.
-The larger the grate the more bulk and volume your bread will have.
+In my experience, the smaller side is too small to make an impact.
+The larger the grate, the more bulk and volume your bread will have.ย

 - But you do need to pat it dry with a paper towel before baking with it to absorb the moisture.
-Zucchini is a watery vegetable, and it will continue to release moisture while baking.
-Patting it dry first reduces some of this moisture that could lead to a mushy texture otherwise.
+Zucchini is a watery vegetable, and it will continue to release moisture as it bakes.
+Patting it dry first reduces some of the moisture that could otherwise lead to a mushy texture.ย

 Brown Sugar vs. White Sugar